Frequently Asked Questions

 - How old does a child need to be to qualify for one of your classes?

 To be part of our Three Year Old Program, a child must be 3 years old by September 30th.
-Likewise, a child must be 4 years old by September 30th to qualify for our 4 Year Old Program and 5 years old by September 30th to qualify for our Kindergarten program.
+Likewise, a child must be 4 years old by September 30th to qualify for our Four Year Old Program and 5 years old by September 30th to qualify for our Kindergarten program.
+We try hard to place a child in a situation where we feel he/she will be the most successful developmentally.

 - What is your pupil/teacher ratio?

 There is an average of 6-7 to 1 (student/teacher) ratio in the Three and Four Year Old Programs, with an average of 6-8 to 1 ratio in our Kindergarten Program.
-Our teaching staff hold a minimum of a high school degree and certification in Early Childhood Education.
+All our teaching staff meet or exceed the state's licensing requirements (CCLU).

 - How long have your teachers been working at Lamb's?

-Most of our teachers and assistant teachers have been with Lamb's for more than 5 years, some for 10-15 years.
-We have very little "turn-over" among our staff.
+Most of our teachers and assistant teachers have been with Lamb's for more than 5 years, some for 10-19 years.
+We have very little turnover among our staff.

 - How many classes are there?

-We have three morning Three-Year-Old classes, and we have four Four-Year-Old classes (3 in the morning and 1 in the afternoon).
-We also have one or two Afternoon Enrichment (AE) classes held one day a week for our four year children (Lamb's students only).
-There is one Kindergarten class held each morning for a three hour session.
-Kindergarten Enrichment (KE) is held two (2) afternoons each week.
+We have 3 morning Three-Year-Old classes and 3 morning Four-Year-Old classes.
+We also have one or two Afternoon Enrichment (AE) classes held each week for our 4-year children (Lamb's students only).
+There is one Kindergarten class held each morning for a 3-hour session.
+Kindergarten Enrichment (KE) is held 3 afternoons each week.
 Our KE program is open to both Lambs students as well as students who attend other Kindergarten programs, as space is available.

 - How many children are in a classroom?